Cannonball Berry

-Timothy Mike "Cannonball" Berry (August 23, 1911 – May 2, 1992), also nicknamed "Showboat Mike", was an American baseball pitcher in the Negro leagues.
+Timothy Mike "Cannonball" Berry (August 23, 1911 – May 2, 1992), also nicknamed "Showboat Mike", was an American professional baseball pitcher in the Negro leagues.

 Early life

 Timothy Mike Berry was born on August 23, 1911, in Kansas City, Kansas.

 Playing career

 Barnstorming/Independent/Minor Leagues

 Berry began his career with the Thatcher's Colts, a Black semi pro team sponsored by a local Kansas City mortuary.
 A short time later, he joined the barnstorming Van Dyke's Colored House of David in 1935 as a pitcher, where he was often advertised as their "ace hurler".
 On August 12, 1937, Berry garnered attention in Vancouver, British Columbia when he struck out 20 batters and allowed 1 hit in a 3–0 victory over a local all star team.
 He remained with this club through 1939.
 During World War II, Berry worked at the shipyards in the San Francisco/Oakland area and played on the A-26 Boilermakers, a club representing Black trade workers.
 Berry appeared for various other teams in California including the Oakland Pierce Giants, California Eagles, San Francisco Sea Lions, and Berkeley Tigers.
 In 1951 Berry joined several other Negro Leaguers on the Brandon Greys and Elmwood Giants of the Man-Dak League in Canada.